dcavar/maildir2mbox.py/README.md

 [Maildir to Mbox](http://yergler.net/projects/one-off/maildir-to-mbox/)

-Python implementation of a script for the conversion of most recent Evolution maildir folders to Thunderbird mbox files.
+This is a Python implementation of a script for the conversion of most recent Evolution maildir folders to Thunderbird mbox files.

 Converts most recent Evolution maildir mails to the Thunderbird mbox format.